tthorntone/AdNauseam-Wiki/FAQ.md

-Collection of question which has been asked, along with the answer I provided.
+Collection of questions which has been asked, along with the answer I provided.

 #### Fails to block google search ads